 Supervisors must instruct their student employees to schedule an appointment with the appropriate staff member below for payroll registration.

 - New Brunswick – New Brunswick Student Employment

 Students cannot begin working until supervisors have received an email confirmation that the student has completed payroll registration.

-Supervisors must fax students’ time sheets following the deadlines posted on the Spring 2021 FWSP time sheet schedule.
+Supervisors must fax students’ time sheets following the deadlines provided by the campus office they work with.
 Students may not be paid on-time if time sheets are submitted after the deadlines.